Goutte/TreeBundle/README.markdown

 TreeBundle
 ==========

-Provides the Node and Tree interfaces and classes for your tree-able entities.
+Provides Node and Tree interfaces and abstract classes for your tree-able models.

 Testing